neondatabase/website/content/docs/extensions/pgvector.md

 );
 ```

 This command generates a table named `items` with an `embedding` column capable of storing vectors with 3 dimensions.
-OpenAI's `text-embedding-ada-002` model supports 1536 dimensions for each piece of text, which creates more accurate embeddings for natural language processing tasks.
+OpenAI's `text-embedding-3-small` model supports 1536 dimensions by default for each piece of text, which creates more accurate embeddings for natural language processing tasks.
 However, using larger embeddings generally costs more and consumes more compute, memory and storage than using smaller embeddings.
 To learn more about embeddings and the cost-performance tradeoff, see [Embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings), in the _OpenAI documentation_.

 ## Storing embeddings

-After generating embeddings using a service like the OpenAI API, you can store them in your database.
+After generating embeddings using a service like the [OpenAI’s Embeddings API](https://platform.openai.com/docs/api-reference/embeddings), you can store them in your database.
 Using a Postgres client library in your preferred programming language, you can execute an `INSERT` statement similar to the following to store embeddings.

 This command inserts two new rows into the `items` table with the provided embeddings.